-Building a new home is not a simple process and there’s plenty riding on the final result, like your family’s happiness for a start.
-So, this process is, and should be, closely regulated.
+Building a new home is not a simple process, and there’s plenty riding on the final result, your family’s happiness for a start.
+So, this process is, and should be, tightly regulated.

 Of course, that means people, processes, paperwork and sometimes some headaches.

 So we’re here to help give you some clarity and a better understanding of how to go about getting started to make sure you’re compliant and heading for a safe and satisfying outcome.